Breast cancer: Local tumors

 Those whose tumors have not spread beyond the breast often undergo surgery to remove the tumor and some surrounding breast tissue.
 The surgery method is typically chosen to spare as much healthy breast tissue as possible, removing just the tumor (lumpectomy) or a larger part of the breast (partial mastectomy).
 Those with large or multiple tumors, high genetic risk of subsequent cancers, or who are unable to receive radiation therapy may instead opt for full removal of the affected breast(s) (full mastectomy).
 To reduce the risk of cancer spreading, women will often have the nearest lymph node removed in a procedure called sentinel lymph node biopsy.
-Dye is injected near the tumor site, and several hours later the lymph node the dye accumulates in is removed.
+Dye is injected near the tumor site, and several hours later, the lymph node in which the dye accumulates is removed.

 After surgery, many undergo radiotherapy to decrease the chance of cancer recurrence.
 Those who had lumpectomies receive radiation to the whole breast.
 Those who had a mastectomy and are at elevated risk of tumor spread – tumor greater than five centimeters wide, or cancerous cells in nearby lymph nodes – receive radiation to the mastectomy scar and chest wall.
 If cancerous cells have spread to nearby lymph nodes, those lymph nodes will be irradiated as well.
 Radiation is typically given five days per week, for up to seven weeks.
 Radiotherapy for breast cancer is typically delivered via external beam radiotherapy, where a device focuses radiation beams onto the targeted parts of the body.
-Instead, some undergo brachytherapy, where radioactive material is placed into a device inserted at the surgical site the tumor was removed from.
+Instead, some undergo brachytherapy, where radioactive material is placed into a device inserted at the surgical site from which the tumor was removed.
 Fresh radioactive material is added twice a day for five days, then the device is removed.
 Surgery plus radiation typically eliminates a person's breast tumor.
 Less than 5% of those treated have their breast tumor grow back.
 After surgery and radiation, the breast can be surgically reconstructed, either by adding a breast implant or transferring excess tissue from another part of the body.

 Chemotherapy reduces the chance of cancer recurring in the next ten years by around a third.
 However, 1-2% of those on chemotherapy experience life-threatening or permanent side effects.
 To balance these benefits and risks, chemotherapy is typically offered to those with a higher risk of cancer recurrence.
 There is no established risk cutoff for offering chemotherapy; determining who should receive chemotherapy is controversial.
 Chemotherapy drugs are typically given in two- to three-week cycles, with periods of drug treatment interspersed with rest periods to recover from the therapies' side effects.
 Four to six cycles are given in total.
 Many classes of chemotherapeutic agents are effective for breast cancer treatment, including the DNA alkylating drugs (cyclophosphamide), anthracyclines (doxorubicin and epirubicin), antimetabolites (fluorouracil, capecitabine, and methotrexate), taxanes (docetaxel and paclitaxel), and platinum-based chemotherapies (cisplatin and carboplatin).